-In all analysed retail chains one can see that sub-category of Pickled and canned vegetables is managed according to the wishes and needs of their consumers and according to the company's strategy.
-Following will be summarized characteristics of space management of shelf in analysed sub-category in each retail chain.
+In all analysed retail chains one can see that subcategory of Pickled and canned vegetables is managed according to the wishes and needs of their consumers and according to the company's strategy.
+Further will be summarized characteristics of space management of shelf in analysed sub-category in each retail chain.

 In Konzum shelf is arranged in a way that the share of shelf is very similar to the share of sales in Croatia.
-When it comes to prices, it offers to consumers A (Podravka, Zvijezda), B (Vitamika, Door) and C products (PL), and the shelf is arranged in a way of Opening Price Point 6 (OPP), starting with the lowest price in the left lower corner.
+When it comes to prices, it offers consumers A (Podravka, Zvijezda), B (Vitaminka,

+Door) and C products (PL), and the shelf is arranged in a way of Opening Price Point (OPP), starting with the lowest price in the left lower corner.

 In Spar, unlike Konzum, products are not arranged vertically, but horizontally, and private label is placed on one shelf below eye level, while national brands are at the eye level.
-Private label is not in such a focus as it is in
+Private label is not in such a focus as it is in Konzum.
+Also, Spar offers consumers A (Podravka, Zvijezda), B (Droga, DoOra) and C products (PL), and in each segment starts with the lowest price, OPP.